Dartmouth Massachusetts is adjascent to New Bedford, but has a more rural character. Part of that character includes numerous reserves.

 Some action shots: This bee has certainly been busy, and is fully loaded with pollen.
 (Notice the yellow 'balls' of collected pollen that are stuck to its legs.)

-Knowles Preserve is across from the harbor and marina in Dartmouth.
+Knowles Preserve is across from the harbor & marina in Dartmouth.
 We did not do the trail here, which would have led us to a little pond.
 But we did enjoy viewing the harbor.

 We will have to come back some day and check out the pond path.